53845714nF/hasura-jwt/Readme.md

   -  📦 Easy to deploy with Docker.

 ## Usage

+### ⚙️ Deployment
+There are several ways to deploy this project.
+There is a ready-made container image on GitHub Packages. 📦

+You can use it in your environment.

+#### 🐳 Docker Compose
+There is a Docker Compose File for developers, here the Hasura must be adapted.

+#### ☸ Kubernetes
+There is also a template for Kubernetes.
+Here you can see how to roll out this app there.

+#### 🐹 Build with golang
+And last but not least, since it is written in golang, you can export the project to almost all platforms.
+(If a platform is explicitly desired, I can create a Github action for it, let me know in an issue)

 ### Environment Variables for Hasura JWT
   - `HASURA_URL` - Must be set to the URL of your Hasura instance (e.g. `http://localhost:8080/v1/graphql` is also the default value for development).